randlab/ArchPy/README.md

  - 05_mps_surfaces : an example how to use MPS to simulate the units surfaces

  ## Paper
+ A paper was published on the ArchPy concept and its different capabilities.
+ The paper was written with the version 0.1 of ArchPy.
+ It is available with the following [doi](10.3389/feart.2022.884075).

  ## Contact
  For any questions regarding ArchPy, please contact me at <ludovic.schorpp@unine.ch>